lyndonhood/bsky-image-bot/README.md

 ## This fork

-Aiming for a weekly 'The Weekend' post of Aotearoa New Zealand
+Aiming for a weekly 'The Weekend' post of Aotearoa New Zealand.

 ## How to use